Skip to main content

 What is the WID platform, and how does it work?

 The WID (Watercraft Inspection Database) platform is a centralized system designed to capture your CF number and trailer license plate number, allowing authorized personnel to look up your vessel’s information.
 Note that no personal information will be shared through this system.
-If a nearby lake or reservoir is using the same platform, your vessel’s banding information will be accessible, which means that if your vessel has been issued a 30-day quarantine band, it is likely that the banding will be honored at other participating locations, as long as it is recorded in the system.
+If a nearby lake or reservoir is using the same platform, your vessel’s banding information will be accessible, which means that if your vessel has been issued a 30-day quarantine band, it is likely that the banding will be honored at other participating locations, as long as it is recorded in the system and can be verified.

 Can I launch my vessel at another location during the quarantine period?